Aaron Rakeffet-Rothkoff: Biography

 One critic hailed the memoirs: "Although serious to the core, his wonderful sense of humor shines in this inspiring life story of a true intellectual who continues to devote his talents to the Jewish people and the State of Israel."

 In June 2016, Rakafot Aharon Vol 3 was published by Shvut Ami.
-Rabbi Dr. Yaakov S. Weinstein of East Brunswick, NJ compiled and annotated it based on contemporary Halachic topics presented by Rabbi Rakeffet between 1998 – 2002 in his advanced shiurim given at YU's Gruss Kollel.
-The topics include: The classic Agunah, Mamzerut and Artificial Insemination.
+Rabbi Dr. Yaakov S. Weinstein of East Brunswick, NJ compiled and annotated it based on contemporary Halachic topics presented by Rabbi Rakeffet between 1998 and 2002 in his advanced shiurim given at YU's Gruss Kollel.
+The topics include: The classic Agunah, Mamzerut, and Artificial Insemination.

-In July 2019, Rakafot Aharon Vol 4 was published, also by Shvut Ami.
+In July 2019, Rakafot Aharon Vol. 4 was published by Shvut Ami.
 The first section on Hilkhot Kiddushin was compiled by Rabbi Dr. Weinstein, based on Rabbi Rakeffet's shiurim.
 The second section on the Russian Saga consists of material on Rabbi and Mrs. Rakffet's visits to the Soviet Union while working for the Mossad during the 1980s.
 The third section includes a portion of Rakeffet's published scholarship since 1993.
 The fourth section contains unique documents and pictures, including the identification of every student in a famous picture of Rabbi Joseph Soloveitchik's 1960 classroom.

 In July 2023, Rabbi Rakeffet published "Theodore Herzl and Contemporary Zionism in the Context of Joseph and His Brothers".
-This essay was originally published in Maaseh Harav by Rabbi Mendi Gopin which commemorated Rabbi Soloveitchik’s 120th birthday and 30th Yahrtzeit.
+This essay was originally published in Maaseh Harav by Rabbi Mendi Gopin, which commemorated Rabbi Soloveitchik’s 120th birthday and 30th Yahrtzeit.
 Rabbi Rakeffet expands upon the theme in Rabbi Soloveitchik’s lecture ‘Joseph and His Brothers’, which recognizes the need for the Mizrachi to work with secular Jews to build the State of Israel.
-Rabbi Rakeffet quotes sources which encourage the appreciation and recognition by religious Jews of Theodore Herzl’s dedication and accomplishments to create a Jewish state.
+Rabbi Rakeffet quotes sources that encourage religious Jews to appreciate and acknowledge Theodore Herzl’s dedication and accomplishments in creating a Jewish state.
 Furthermore, he explores the contemporary meaning of ‘Daat Torah’.
 Per Rabbi Teichtal, “The rabbis must constantly evaluate their outlook on non-Halakhic issues in accordance with reality and the aftereffects of their viewpoints.”

 In October 2023, Rabbi Rakeffet published "Rabbinic Authority and Leadership on the Contemporary Scene".
 This essay explores the origins of Daas Torah, its impact on Israeli society, and how various rabbis dealt with this approach to Rabbinic authority.